Polymer/koa-node-resolve/README.md

 $ node dev-server.js
 ```

-Now you can serve up your web assets and NPM package specifiers will be transformed on request.
+Now you can serve up your web assets and Node package specifiers will be transformed on request.

 ## Karma Testing Setup

 In a `karma` setup, your `karma.conf.js` file could create the Koa server before exporting the config.
-The Koa server uses the `koa-proxy` package (therefore `npm install --save-dev koa-proxy`) in between the browser and the Karma server, transforming all the NPM package specifiers encountered in documents located under the `base/` URL namespace, which is a special Karma behavior for partitioning the package resources under test from Karma support resources.
+The Koa server uses the `koa-proxy` package (therefore `npm install --save-dev koa-proxy`) in between the browser and the Karma server, transforming all the Node package specifiers encountered in documents located under the `base/` URL namespace, which is a special Karma behavior for partitioning the package resources under test from Karma support resources.

 ```js
 const Koa = require('koa');